RetricSu/chatGPT-auto-speech/README.md

-# Chrome extension for human-like conversation for you and chatGPT
+# Simple Chrome extension: listen and talk to chatGPT

 fun fact: this code is co-written by chatGPT and me(I mean, a human, of course).